Prague, Czech Republic – April is coming to an end and temperatures are finally rising.

 There’s nothing gloomy or remotely satanic about today’s ritual, for those who wondered.
-Bonfires are lit on the last day of April and quickly become the epicentre of joyful festivities, in the company of one’s families, friends and neighbours: sausage barbecues, kids’ games, outdoors music concerts, costume contest, etc. Pálení čarodějnic fills the early-spring air with songs, chanting and laughs.
+Bonfires are lit on the last day of April and soon become the epicentre of joyful festivities, in the company of one’s families, friends and neighbours: sausage barbecues, kids’ games, outdoors music concerts, costume contest, etc. Pálení čarodějnic fills the early-spring air with songs, chanting and laughs.

 Other European countries have similar traditions.
 Slovaks, for instance, get together two weeks before Easter and burn an effigy of Morena, the ancient goddess of winter and death, before throwing her in a nearby river.
 The purpose is the same: celebrating, with loved ones, the end of winter and hardships associated with it.